cjrh/lifter/README.md

 I said that *lifter* is for fetch CLI binaries.
 That's what I'm *using* it for, but it's more than that.
 It's an engine for downloading things from web pages.
-There is a mechanism for specifying how to find the item on a page.
+There is a declarative mechanism for specifying how to find the item on a page.

 Let's look at the ripgrep configuration entry: